CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

 ## Read

-[Story 3: Display all items from database]
+[[Story 3: Display all items from database]](Accomplishment-CookieJar/AccomplishmentTracker/templates/AccomplishmentTracker/AccomplishmentTracker_read.html)

 Display information from the database in a page.